wechaty/docusaurus/docusaurus/docs/api/contact-self.md

 ---
-title: Contact-Self
+title: ContactSelf
-sidebar_label: ' Contact-Self'
+sidebar_label: ' ContactSelf'
 ---

-## Contact-Self Class
+## ContactSelf Class

-Contact-Self is a special kind of contact.
+ContactSelf is a special kind of contact.
 It represents bot self.
 It has all methods and properties of a regular contact, and some more.
 Every method that returns a ```ContactInterface```, if the contact is bot self, a ```ContactSelfInterface``` will be returned instead.

 ### Static Methods